-XIII.
+XII.
 Developing a Written Redesign Plan: Why It's Important

 It would be hard to overstate the importance of having a written, specific course redesign plan.
 Writing things down ensures that you have addressed each issue.
 Writing things down ensures that everyone involved in the redesign knows what has been agreed to.
-A written plan can be referenced and revised when necessary throughout the process, serving as a roadmap to keep everyone on track.
+A written plan can be referenced and revised when necessary throughout the process, serving as a road map to keep everyone on track.

-In a written redesign plan, you should address the following:
+In a written redesign plan, you should:

-• Select a redesign model and explain why you chose it and how you intend to embody the Eight Essential Elements of Course Redesign within it.
+Describe how you will implement the Emporium Model and how you intend to embody its Ten Essential Elements within it.

-We describe the Eight Essential Elements of Course Redesign in Chapter I. You need to describe specifically how you will embody those elements within your redesign implementation.
+We describe the Ten Essential Elements of the Emporium Model in Chapter I. You need to describe specifically how you will embody those elements within your redesign implementation.